Core library services and drillcore

 - EIS-funded core is only available to sample after it is has been hylogged by DMIRS.

-- Certain reference core or “type” section can only be viewed and not sampled (see regularly updated Restricted core list).
+- Certain reference core or "type" section core can be viewed but not sampled.

 - Any variation to these rules must be approved in writing by the Director Geoscience or Director Mineral and Petroleum Resources, GRSD.